Quest Diagnostics: 2016–present

 In 2016, Quest collaborated with Safeway to bring testing services to twelve of its stores in California, Maryland, Virginia, Texas and Colorado.

 By the end of 2017, Quest, in partnership with Walmart, incorporated laboratory testing in about 15 of their locations in Texas and Florida.

 In May 2018, the company announced it will become an in-network laboratory provider to UnitedHealthcare starting in 2019, providing access to 48 million plan members.

 In September 2018, Quest moved its headquarters from Madison, where it was located since 2007, to Secaucus, New Jersey.

 In November 2018, Quest launched QuestDirect, a consumer-initiated testing service that allows patients to order health and wellness lab testing from home.

 In March 2020, the company launched a COVID-19 testing service.
 As of July 2020, Quest had performed more than 9.2 million COVID-19 molecular tests and 2.8 million serology tests.

 In April 2024, Quest has added a new blood screening to their AD-Detect product line.
 This test will analyze the blood for a specific Alzheimer's protein, pTau-217.

-In Febuaray 2025, Fresenius Medical Care announced via Helen Giza (CEO, Chair of the management board and acting CFO) that "under terms of a definitive acquisition agreement, Quest will acquire select assets of FME’s wholly owned Spectra Laboratories, a leading provider of renal-specific laboratory testing services in the U.S."

-In addition, under a separate agreement, "Quest will provide comprehensive laboratory services related to end-stage kidney disease (ESKD) and specialized water testing for patients and providers served by dialysis centers operated by Fresenius Medical Care and its wholly owned and joint-venture partners in the United States."
+In February 2025, Quest acquired select assets of Fresenius Medical Care's Spectra laboratories.
+Under a separate agreement, Quest now offers clinical testing and lab services related to dialysis and end-stage kidney disease.